secure73/gemvc/README.md

 // Update table when model changes
 $generator = new TableGenerator();
-$generator->updateTable(new User(), null, true);  // true = remove columns no longer in object
+$generator->updateTable(new UserTable());  // Table name comes from the UserTable class

 // Safely remove a specific column
 $generator->removeColumn('users', 'temporary_field');
 ```

-**Use Case:** Automatically generate and maintain database tables from your PHP models with indexes, constraints, and validation, eliminating manual SQL schema creation and migration scripts.
+**Use Case:** Automatically generate and maintain database tables from your Table classes with indexes, constraints, and validation, eliminating manual SQL schema creation and migration scripts.

 ---